X

 ADP: 49.0 | WR23

-In my second attempt at targeting a late fourth-round pick that I believe has the upside to finish in the top 5 at their position, I will take a crack at Denver Broncos receiver Courtland Sutton.
+In my second attempt at targeting a late fourth-round pick that I believe has the upside to finish in the top five at their position, I will take a crack at Denver Broncos receiver Courtland Sutton.

-Sutton just posted the best season of his career in 2024 with 81 receptions on 135 targets, eight touchdowns, and finished as the WR12 in 2024 with 11.8 PPG in half PPR leagues.
+Sutton just posted the best season of his career in 2024 with 81 receptions on 135 targets, eight touchdowns, and finished as the WR12 in 2024 with 11.8 PPG in half-PPR leagues.
 I realize a few of us may have been burned in the past with Sutton, but this Broncos offense is ascending, and Sutton has no serious competition for targets outside of the newly acquired tight end, Evan Engram.

 From Weeks 8-18, when Bo Nix was settled in, Sutton was WR10 in fantasy points per game and topped 100 yards or scored a touchdown in eight of those 10 games played.
 Down the stretch, the Broncos became more pass-friendly.
 Sutton was targeted 30 times in the red zone in 2024 and is Nix's favorite target inside the 20 with a 31.8% target rate.

-During that same stretch, Sutton finished as a top 10 receiver in four of those weeks.
+During that same stretch, Sutton finished as a top-10 receiver in four of those weeks.
 While I realize that the Broncos and Sean Payton like to run the ball, which is why they added RJ Harvey and J.K.
 Dobbins in the offseason, Sutton remains the top target for Nix.
 I fully expect him to outperform his current ADP.

 Suppose you look at what Payton was able to do with Michael Thomas during his prime years in New Orleans with the Saints.
-Sutton's big frame (6'4", 216 lbs.) and physical play allow him to thrive in the red zone and make contested catches down the field, similar to Thomas, who was 6'3", 213 lbs.
+Sutton's big frame (6'4", 216 lbs) and physical play allow him to thrive in the red zone and make contested catches down the field, similar to Thomas, who was 6'3", 213 lbs.

 Download Our Free News & Alerts Mobile App